 Using a small fry pan, heat the pan over medium-high heat.
 Spray the pan with a little cooking spray or melt a little butter in the pan.
 When the pan is hot, crack the egg, making sure not to break the yolk.
 Cook for 2 minutes or until the egg white is firm but the yolk is still very runny.
 Using a spatula, remove the egg from the pan and start again until you have one fried egg per person.

 To serve, dish the pasta into individual bowls and lay an egg over the pasta.
-Garnish with more fresh basil and parmesan and a good sprinkle of black pepper.
+Garnish with more fresh basil and parmesan, a good sprinkle of black pepper and a pinch of red pepper flakes.